Nishadayalan/AOA-Java-M12/EX NO 2C- Job Sequencing- Greedy.md

-s
-# EX 1C Job Sequencing using Greedy Approach
+# EX 2C Job Sequencing using Greedy Approach
 ## DATE: 04-09-2025
 ## AIM:
 To write a Java program to for given constraints.